TheSethRose/X-Pilot/docs/tweepy-v2-free-tier-limitations.md

-# Twitter (𝕏) API Free Tier Limitations with Tweepy
+# 𝕏 (𝕏) API Free Tier Limitations with Tweepy

-This guide outlines the specific limitations of the Twitter (𝕏) API Free Tier and how they apply when using Tweepy.
+This guide outlines the specific limitations of the 𝕏 (𝕏) API Free Tier and how they apply when using Tweepy.
 Understanding these limitations is crucial for developing applications that comply with Twitter's terms of service.

 ## Official Free Tier Limitations